 Culture Days at the NVMA.
 September 30 – October 1, 2016

-Saturday, October 1 at CHC from noon to 2 pm: Behind the Scenes tour of the Archives.
+Saturday, October 1 at the Community History Centre (Lynn Valley) from noon to 2 pm: Behind the Scenes tour of the Archives.
 Drop-in.

-All Weekend: at the Museum from noon to 5 pm.
+All Weekend: at the North Vancouver Museum (At Presentation House Arts Centre) from noon to 5 pm.
 Water’s Edge: Stories from the North Shore of Burrard Inlet.
-See description above.
+See description.

 Walter Draycott’s Great War Chronicle